umarhassan-mitodl/14.381-fall-2006/content/pages/related-resources.md

 Measurability
 -------------

 In this class, we do not need to worry about measurability, since it is not essential for understanding any of the key concepts.
 Here is a good, quick reference: Koenker, Roger.
-"Appendix to 13 Ways." {{% resource_link "fa5bfc20-2c5b-4b11-9a0c-4837ffb8bcd6" "Economics 574 Lecture Notes" %}}, Spring 2006.
+"Appendix to 13 Ways."
+[Economics 574 Lecture Notes](http://www.econ.uiuc.edu/~roger/courses/), Spring 2006.

 Introduction to R
 -----------------

-This document composed by Grant Farnsworth explains how to use R, a free statistics language. ({{% resource_link "194537d7-946a-450f-96dd-243149b38b47" "PDF" %}})
+This document composed by Grant Farnsworth explains how to use R, a free statistics language. ([PDF](http://cran.r-project.org/doc/contrib/Farnsworth-EconometricsInR.pdf))